buenolas/login-page/README.md

    - Overall page layout settings.
    - Styling for text fields, buttons, and other UI components.
    - Responsive design adjustments for different screen sizes.
+3. **index.js**: This file do a very simple verification based on:
+   - Verify if the username and password it's not empty
+   - Send an alert on the DOM welcoming when the verification is completed.
 ### Features

 - **User Input**: Allows users to enter their username and password.